qbrilliance/qristal-core/examples/README.md

 Demonstrates the use of the SDK's built-in VQE routines.
 Can be built with MPI support and parallelization over Pauli terms.

-`qaoa`

-_qubits_: 3
-_qaoa_steps_: 2
-_noise_: false

-Demonstrates the use of the SDK's built-in implementation of the QAOA simple algorithm.
-This example may take some time to run.

 ### Further notes for beta testers ###

-The `qb-lambda` accelerator used in `remote_workstation_example.py` submits jobs to a reverse proxy that forwards them on to the Lambda machine.
-We will try to leave this reverse proxy up for the duration of the beta testing, to give you the opportunity to test some things out using GPUs.
-Please let us know if the server seems to be down.

 This folder is to some extent a work in progress.
-The examples listed above are the ones that have been properly converted to run under the latest version of the code, and fully tested.
+The examples listed above are the ones that have been fully tested and made consistent with the public version of the code.
 The others listed below do not presently run or still need additional testing.
 This is a known issue, and thus not worth reporting as a new bug.

 `aws_braket`